Juan Ponce de León II

-Juan Ponce de León II (1524–1591) was a Spanish official and an acting governor of Puerto Rico.
-He was the first acting governor to be born on the island.
+Juan Ponce de León II (1524–1591) was a Spanish official and an interim governor of Puerto Rico.
+Ponce de León II was the first governor to be born in Puerto Rico.
+He was named after his grandfather, Juan Ponce de León, who became the first European explorer and governor of Puerto Rico in 1508.

 Early years

-Ponce de León II (birth name: Juan Troche Ponce de León), was born in San Juan, Puerto Rico, Viceroyalty of New Spain, to Juan García "Gracia" Troche and Juana Ponce de León.
+Juan Ponce de León II was born in San Juan, Puerto Rico, then part of the Viceroyalty of New Spain, to Juan García "Gracia" Troche and Juana Ponce de León.
 The Spanish conquistador Juan Ponce de León was Ponce de León II's maternal grandfather.

 Settlement in Trinidad

 Ponce de León II was sent by the Spanish Crown to establish a settlement on the island of Trinidad in 1569.
 He founded the "town of the Circumcision", probably around modern Laventille.
 In 1570, this settlement was abandoned, possibly because of the raids by the Caribs, which resulted in the death of Ponce de Leon's son.
 According to some historians, Ponce de León II may have been an on-and-off governor of the island from 1571 to 1591.